lmoravek83/monitorui/readme.md

 3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

 4. In the folder "monitorui-master/install" is "install_freebsd.sh".
-Run this script.
-It will install necessary python packages from pypi.org (store for python libraries)
+Running this script It will be installed necessary python packages from pypi.org (store for python libraries).

     Run from from ./install directory: